 What to Look For In a Dual-Diagnosis or Co-Occurring Disorders Treatment Center?

 Treatment will vary from patient to patient, but it should include:

 Any patient with dual-diagnosis or co-occurring disorders will have to go through a detoxification stage.
 There is where they gradually remove all traces of the substance from their body.
 This stage of the process can be done both in an inpatient facility or outpatient.
 However, in most cases, the inpatient option tends to be more effective than outpatient centers, as the patient can benefit from a 24/7 monetization from professional staff.

 Typically, psychotherapy is a key element of a dual diagnosis treatment plan.
 That’s because it helps patients learn how to deal with their situations and change their old habits and ways of thinking.

 Mental illnesses will often be treated with medication.
 Sometimes, these will also help with the withdrawal symptoms patients commonly deal with during the detox process.

 Support groups allow patients to share their stories, struggles, frustrations and any other experiences in a healthy and safe environment.
 Everyone in a support group has the same goal and sometimes reaching for that goal on your own can become isolating.
 That’s why support groups are an excellent way to encourage people to go on, stick to their treatment plan, and stay clean.

-Dealing with substance abuse is not easy, and it’s even more difficult when patients also have mental health issues.
+Dealing with substance abuse and addiction is not easy, and it’s even more difficult when patients also have mental health issues.
 However, with so many programs and treatments out there, there is still hope for a not so daunting road to recovery.
 With a little courage and support from your loved ones, you can make that first step and be on your way towards regaining control over your life.